vektor-inc/lightning/readme.txt

 == Changelog ==

+[ G3 ][ Bug fix ] Fixed an issue where the layout was unexpectedly altered because the CSS from theme.json was prioritized over VK Blocks.

 v15.26.4
 [ G3 / G2 ][ Design Bug Fix ] Fixed padding of recent entries widget li to none